nyx-space/hifitime/README.md

 # Changelog

 ## 3.5.1
++ Galileo System Time and BeiDou Time are now supported, huge thanks to [@gwbres](https://github.com/gwbres) for all that work!
 + Significant speed improvement in the initialization of Epochs from their Gregorian representation, thanks [@conradludgate](https://github.com/conradludgate) for [#160](https://github.com/nyx-space/hifitime/pull/160).
 + Epoch and Duration now have a `min` and `max` function which respectively returns a copy of the epoch/duration that is the smallest or the largest between `self` and `other`, cf. [#164](https://github.com/nyx-space/hifitime/issues/164).
 + [Python] Duration and Epochs now support the operators `>`, `>=`, `<`, `<=`, `==`, and `!=`.
 Epoch now supports `init_from_gregorian` with a time scape, like in Rust.
 Epochs can also be subtracted from one another using the `timedelta` function, cf. [#162](https://github.com/nyx-space/hifitime/issues/162).